 The marketing channels also allow medium to high engagement with consumers and moderate to strong relationship building.
 It’s where you have the most control and opportunity to influence outcomes.

-– Zone 2 (web site & face-to-face) – you and shoppers share control of the marketing ecosystem.
+– Zone 2 (website & face-to-face) – you and shoppers share control of the marketing ecosystem.
 Engagement levels are medium to high.
 But relationships are weak.

 – Zone 3 (social media, chat apps, & direct mail) – the social networks and mailing list companies control the marketing ecosystem.
 You have little to no control.
 Engagement is low, and relationships are weak to moderately strong.
+But they are still important.

 Obviously, you should allocate more resources to Zone 1.
 Remember the proverb: “A bird in the hand is worth two in the bush.”